RAK3272-SiP Quick Start Guide

 The RAK3272-SiP Breakout Board can be part of this ecosystem as a device, and the objective of this section is to demonstrate how simple it is to send data to The Things Stack using the LoRaWAN protocol.
 To achieve this, the RAK3272-SiP Breakout Board must be located inside the coverage of a LoRaWAN gateway connected to The Things Stack server.

-1. To have an application registered, input first the specific details and necessary information about your application then click Create application.
+- To register an application, first enter the specific details and necessary information about the application, then click Create Application.

-1. If you have no error on the previous step, you should now be on the application console page.
+If there were no errors in the previous step, you should now be on the application console page.
 The next step is to add end-devices to your TTN application.

 LoRaWAN specifications enforce that each end-device has to be personalized and activated.
-There are two options in registering devices depending on the activation mode selected.
 Activation can be done either via Over-The-Air-Activation (OTAA) or Activation-By-Personalization (ABP).

 TTN OTAA Device Registration